anshulsanan/smart_wear/index.md

 **PCB Design -**

 **Progress Report-**
-I sent my gerbert file to Vlad and it took many attempts to print it due to some minor defects and because other students accidentally taking PCBs thinking its theirs.
+I sent my gerbert file to Vlad and it took many attempts to print it due to some minor defects and because other students accidentally taking PCBs thinking its theirs.Also, many times the Prototype Lab didn't receive my email a few times.

 **Gerbert File:**